Username4Fabian/Library_Manager/README.md

 # Library_Manager
-Library_Manager for Kindergarten Book Sharing
+Frontend Component of Library_Manager for Kindergarten Book Sharing The Backend can be found at: https://github.com/Username4Fabian/Library_Manager_Backend.git